 Alcohol also depresses the nervous system.
-I was a social drinker, only having a couple when I met up with friends.
-Still, I feel so much better when I stop drinking altogether, as my menopausal symptoms such as hot flushes are better when there is no alcohol in my system.
+I was a social drinker, only having a couple when I met with friends.
+Still, I feel so much better when I stop drinking altogether, as my menopausal symptoms, such as hot flushes, are better when there is no alcohol in my system.

 - Eat more healthily.

 Booo!
-Another tip that we really don’t feel like doing!
+Another tip that we don’t feel like doing!
 When your hormones are racing, all you want to do is eat everything in sight.
-I know that feeling more than anyone as I struggle with a 3 stone menopause weight gain.
+I know that feeling more than anyone as I struggle with a three-stone menopause weight gain.
 When you eat better, you feel better, and the rewards are worth it!
-Eating healthily will provide your body with the vitamins and minerals it needs such as b12, calcium, and magnesium; these can be found in dairy foods, fish, eggs, spinach, nuts, seeds,
+Eating healthily will provide your body with the vitamins and minerals it needs, such as b12, calcium, and magnesium; these can be found in dairy foods, fish, eggs, spinach, nuts, seeds,

 Yes, I know it’s the last thing you feel like doing when you’ve had sleepless nights and painful joints, but it will make you feel better.
-I go for a long walk with my very good friend Rachel who makes me laugh all the way.
+I go for a long walk with my very good friend Rachel who makes me laugh.
 By the time we get back to the car, we’ve walked 6 miles without even noticing it.
 Try to pick an exercise that you don’t even know you’re doing.
 Dancing and swimming are good for that.

-Often women experience menopause pins and needles, and a burning sensation in hands and feet.
-This can be quite worrying at first for some women.
+Often women experience menopause pins and needles and a burning sensation in their hands and feet.
+This can be pretty worrying at first for some women.